OpenST/facilitator/README.md

 This command will generate facilitator config file which is needed to start facilitator. `Back up facilitator-config file` as it contains encrypted keys which will own funds.

-**5. Set ENV variables**: Facilitator init commands create worker keys which are encrypted with password.
+**5. Set ENV variables**: Facilitator init command create worker keys which are encrypted with password.
 Enviornment variables need to be set to unlock the encrypted keystore file.

-Set below env variables after replacing address and password.
+Set below environment variables after replacing address and password.
 ```
 export MOSAIC_ADDRESS_PASSW_<Address>=<origin-password>
 export MOSAIC_ADDRESS_PASSW_<Address>=<auxiliary-password>